jbcoe/value_types/DRAFT.md

 and move constructible.
 The authors do not envisage that this could be relaxed in a future version of the C++ standard.

-While a copy constructor cannot be a template, we can conditionally constrain copy construction of `indirect`, in C++20 and later, by defining:
+While a copy constructor cannot be a template, in C++20 and later we can conditionally constrain copy construction of `indirect` by defining:

 ```c++
 indirect(const indirect& other) requires false = delete;